 Or even better: build uncertainty.
 When the enemy doesn’t know the real costs and dangers, he will stay put.

 11: Trade space for time: Nonengagement

-Robert Greene also mentions the Murphy’s laws: the more time passes with your enemy on the moves, the more likely it is something will go wrong (albeit I’d have there are also chances some good will happen to your enemy or that that something bad will happen to you as you wait).
+Robert Greene also mentions Murphy’s laws: the more time passes with your enemy on the moves, the more likely it is that something will go wrong (albeit I’d say there are also chances something good will happen to your enemy or that something bad will happen to you as you wait).

 Part IV OFFENSIVE WARFARE

-The biggest danger come from the unexpected.
+The biggest dangers come from the unexpected.
 When you attack first at their vulnerabilities you take action and minimize the unexpected.

 12: Lose battles & win the war: Grand strategy